7xm7/cybersecurity-portfolio/README.md

 # Xavier’s Cybersecurity Portfolio 🔐

 Welcome to my cybersecurity portfolio.
-Here you’ll find hands-on reports, labs, and cheat sheets that I created while studying and practicing SOC analysis, incident response, and offensive/defensive security.
+Here you’ll find hands-on reports, labs, and cheat sheets that I created while studying and practicing Azure, SOC analysis, incident response, and offensive/defensive security.

 This repository serves as a central hub to showcase my work and guide you to each project.